gilch/hissp/docs/lissp_quickstart.rst

    (dir _macro_)                          ;Has both.

    _#"hissp can run a .lissp file as __main__.
-   You cannot import .lissp.
+   You cannot import .lissp directly.
 Compile it to .py first."

    ;; Finds spam.lissp & eggs.lissp in the current package and compile them to spam.py & eggs.py
    (os..system "echo (print \"Hello World!\") > eggs.lissp")